Mohammadshah7867/SOC-Analyst-Labs/Splunk/Splunk-Data-Manipulation.md

 ## Objective

 This lab focuses on how Splunk ingests, parses, and normalizes machine data.
-It covers building a custom Splunk application, configuring scripted data inputs, and correcting event boundary issues using regular expressions and configuration files.
+It covers building a custom Splunk application, configuring multiple scripted data inputs, and correcting event boundary issues — both events that are incorrectly merged together and events that are incorrectly split apart — using regular expressions and Splunk's configuration files.
 These skills are foundational for correctly structuring raw data so it can be searched, correlated, and used to build accurate detections.

 ## Skills Demonstrated